-Recently, we’ve had some unique opportunities to hear from visitors who frequent web sites in the sectors that we specialize in: philanthropic organizations, nonprofit agencies, and community colleges.
-Based on the comments (and complaints) they have about their online experience with many brands in this space, here are some strategies for improving your web site and enhancing the online brand experience for stakeholders.
+Based on the comments (and complaints) visitors have about their online experience with many institutions in this space, you will want to consider these strategies for improving your website and enhancing the online experience for stakeholders and visitors.

 Instead of asking “Who is my visitor and what are they looking for?” the content hierarchy seems to be driven by marketing rather than by user needs.
-Are there are too many messages, too many links, too little focus to enable users to easily find the content they are searching for?
+Are there too many messages and too many links?
+Is there too little focus to enable users to easily find the content for which they are searching?
 You can’t cover up bad information design with clever interface design and multiple marketing messages.

 For students coming out of high school, informal research indicates that it’s not the students, but often the parents that are using the community college web site for research and for information prior to and during the sign up process.

 Businesses may be looking for economic development or E2B (Education to Business) programs and services – information on how the community college can help them, or how they can do business with the institution.
 But this information is masked behind the educational focus of the information, rather than the need and benefit to the business user.

 Community-based grant-making organizations (such as United Way and community foundations) should place high priority on key stakeholders, and structure the site to their needs.

 Nonprofit agencies want to tell their story, often at the expense of targeting information to their stakeholders and donors… assuming that by solely telling their story, that will create alignment with the values of the stakeholder and donor.
 Content is not a one-size-fits-all commodity.

 3. Make certain your search engine really works.
 Make certain it provides relevant results.

 There’s nothing more frustrating on a web site than a search engine that doesn’t work, and by this we mean irrelevant searches.